SnowYJ/TREC-IS-2020/README.md

-## master dissertation project: Classification of tweets for aiding crisis and disaster management.
+## Classification of tweets for aiding crisis and disaster management.

 <img src="image/sheffield.png" width="550">